LLNL/RAJA/.github/PULL_REQUEST_TEMPLATE.md

 Note:

-***YOUR PR WILL FAIL*** unless you initiate the gitlab CI test suite.
+Passing gitlab CI test suite is now ***REQUIRED*** to get your PR merged.
-You can do this by simply commenting on your PR after creation with something as simple as "LGTM".
+You can initiate the gitlab CI test suite by simply commenting on your PR after creation with something as simple as "LGTM".

 # Design review (for API changes or additions---delete if unneeded)